 10. Native Advertising Is Rising Rapidly

 Native advertising is known to take the lead and grow faster in the years that will come.
+It’s one of the content marketing trends you can’t ignore.
 Just like personalization had a great impact on the audience, native advertising has a higher chance to convert the viewers.

 A research by Native Advertising Institute says that more publishers are adopting native advertising.
 51% of them already have.
 In the same research, it is stated that an overwhelming number of publishers (82%) are positive toward native advertising.